181 Whitehouse Rd,

 Royal Burgess

 The Royal Burgess Golfing Society of Edinburgh: established in 1735, Royal Burgess is the world's oldest golf club.
-Hard on its heels is The Honourable Company of Edinburgh Golfers (now at Muirfield), which formed in 1744, and The Royal and Ancient Golf Club of St Andrews (est. 1754).
+Hard on its heels came The Honourable Company of Edinburgh Golfers (est. 1744; now at Muirfield), and The Royal and Ancient Golf Club of St Andrews (est. 1754).

 In this partly open, partly tree-lined setting, a wonderful variety of mature trees and bushes separate the generally good-width fairways.
-On a few holes, recently introduced water ditches will need to be crossed.
-The grass-walled bunkers may not always be too conspicuous, but will certainly need to be factored into your course management, especially on approach shots to the often large and rolling-edged greens.
+Mischievous water ditches will need to be crossed as you approch the greens at the 2nd, 11th and 18th holes.
+The stylish bunkering is usually clear to see, but will certainly need to be factored into your course management, especially on approach shots to the often large and rolling-edged greens.

-Although there is nothing much to see beyond the mainly tree-lined course perimeter, Barnton (as it is often called) is an absorbing layout that will pleasantly test your golfing skills.
-Back in the clubhouse there's the chance to explore the long and distinguished history of this oldest of golf clubs.
+Barnton (as it is often called) offers an absorbing layout that will probe your golfing skills with grace and good-nature, rather than anything too penal or contrived.
+Although there's nothing much to see beyond the course perimeter, back in the clubhouse there's the chance to explore the long and illustrious history of this oldest of golf clubs.

 Visitors welcome on weekdays and weekends (after midday).